New bill makes unauthorized streaming a felony

 Under current law, “reproducing” and “distributing” copyrighted works are felony charges and covered under peer-to-peer transfers and Web downloads.
 But streaming has been considered “public performance” rather than “distribution” – and holding a public performance without a proper license is not a felony.
 This bill, S. 978, adds “public performance” to the list of felonies.

-Online streamers can now face up to 5 years in prison and a find in cases where:
+Online streamers can now face up to 5 years in prison and a fine in cases where:

 • They show 10 or more “public performances” by electronic means in any 180-day period and